The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 Before moving on, it is worth testing whether this pattern is operating in your organization right now.
 Most CEOs who are living with it do not realize it until they try to answer a few specific questions.

 For each of your senior leaders, try to write down, right now, exactly what you expect them to deliver over the next 12 months.
 Not activities.
 Not responsibilities.
 Outcomes.
-Specific, measurable results that you could point to at the end of the year and say clearly whether they were achieved.
+Specific, measurable results that you could point to at the end of the period and say clearly whether they were achieved.
 If you struggle to get past a sentence or two for any of them, the standard is still assumed.

 Think about the last difficult performance conversation you had with a senior leader.
 Did both of you walk into that conversation with a shared document that defined what success was supposed to look like?
 Or did the standard get constructed in the room during the conversation?
 If the latter, that is not a performance management problem.
 That is a role clarity problem.
 The conversation was never going to go well because the foundational work had not been done.